-Insanely delicious and savory sloppy joes made with healthy ingredients!
-This easy one-pan meal cooks up in under 30 minutes!
-Serve with hamburger buns or stuffed in sweet potatoes for paleo sloppy joes.
+Insanely delicious and savory healthy sloppy joes made with fresh and simple ingredients!
+This easy one-pan meal cooks up in under 30 minutes.
+Serve with hamburger buns or stuffed in sweet potatoes.

 Whether you grew up eating sloppy joes or are new to them, this healthier homemade recipe is going to knock your socks off.
 It’s a classic recipe with a healthy twist—perfect for the whole family!

 Seriously, who decided sloppy joes are just for kids?
 It’s honestly one of my favorite meals to eat.
 A sandwich stuffed with ground beef sautéed with pepper and onions, simmered in a hearty, savory, and thick homemade tomato sauce?
 Sign me up!